cabuelow/enabling-theories-of-change/README.md

 ### About

-This repository provides the code and data to reproduce all figures, tables, and supplemental figures/tables found in Buelow et al. 2021
+This repository provides the code and data to reproduce all figures and supplemental figures/tables found in Buelow et al. 2021

 [cbrown5](https://github.com/cbrown5) is a contributor to this code base